upavadi/tng-wp-login/README.md

 # **Wordpress-TNG Login Widget** #
 # Download
 There is no download version released.
-(under Beta Test)
+You may tryout download beta version 1.0.3.beta.

  - Beta version is under test
  - http://trial.upavadi.net/
  - http://www.upavadi.net/